 Michigan’s First Woman Lighthouse Keeper was in the Thumb

 In 1849, Catherine Shook was appointed the first female lighthouse keeper in the State of Michigan.
 She replaced her husband as keeper of the Pointe Aux Barques Lighthouse after his vessel capsized and he drowned.
 When Peter Shook died, he was survived by his wife Catherine and their eight children.

-In many cases, they looked to a family member, to replace the injured or deceased keeper.
+In many cases, they looked to a family member to replace the injured or deceased keeper.
 Sometimes that job fell to the courageous wives and daughters of the lightkeeper.
-Recorded history shows numerous female lightkeepers in America who bravely held those jobs from short periods, up to half a century.
+Recorded history shows numerous female lightkeepers in America who bravely held those jobs for short periods, up to half a century.

 Those forgotten stories of life-saving survival at these dangerous and remote locations include mourning the loss of their loved one and caring for the surviving family members.
 It also meant managing the entire workload and responsibility of being a lighthouse keeper.
 Sadly, in Catherine’s case, we find that a kitchen fire broke out between the kitchen and the ceiling.
-In a courageous attempt to save the flames from spreading to the main house, she was severely burned.
+She was severely burned by a courageous attempt to save the flames from spreading to the main house.

-As a result of the fire, her family lost their dwelling, as well as most of the furniture and belongings.
+As a result of the fire, her family lost their dwelling and most of the furniture and belongings.
 They were forced to stay in a small makeshift structure under terrible living conditions until the Lighthouse Superintendent was able to have their house rebuilt in 1850.

 Due to poor health, Catherine Shook was unable to continue.
-Thus Michigan’s first woman lighthouse keeper resigned from her position in 1851, and she died nine years later.
-She was buried in a grave, next to her husband, in the Oakwood Cemetery in New Baltimore, Michigan.
+Thus, Michigan’s first woman lighthouse keeper resigned from her position in 1851 and died nine years later.
+She was buried in a grave, next to her husband in the Oakwood Cemetery in New Baltimore, Michigan.

 Before there were Little Libraries